-Legal Council is working with the county to vacate county-owned alleyway.
+Legal Council worked with the county to vacate a county-owned alleyway.

 Fire Station 1-2, at 6633 Flagler Rd., on Marrowstone Island houses Aid 1-2 and Engine 1-2.
 This station is not typically staffed 24 hours a day, but is instead served by Fire and EMS volunteers that live on the island.
 East Jefferson Fire Rescue is a combination Fire department with 34 career firefighters and 35 volunteer personnel.
 For several years EJFR has struggled to staff this location with resident island volunteers.

 In 2018 the Washington Survey and Ratings Bureau (WSRB) lowered the Fire Insurance rating from a 5 to a 9 if your home is not within a 5 mile distance of a fully staffed fire station, due largely to the lack of volunteers.
 In response to this, EJFR contacted the WSRB to reevaluate based on a mutual aid agreement already in place with Naval Magazine Indian Island Engine 91.
 The WSRB rating was updated to reflect this agreement.

 Residents of the northern end of the island are still impacted by the WSRB insurance rating and the island, in general, receives some of the longest response times within our district.
 To address these issues EJFR is actively working with island residents and members of the Marrowstone Island Foundation to formulate a solution.